-What requests has the Secretary of State received from local authorities that would have the effect of cash cuts hitting schools and what has his response been?
+What requests has the Secretary of State received from local authorities that cash cuts hitting face their schools and what has his response been?
 How much additional funding would be needed to meet the shortfall?
 That is all we are asking for in the motion.
 We are not asking the Secretary of State to match Labour’s commitment to increase per pupil funding each and every year to restore the funding lost since 2015.
 We are asking only that he is true to what he has promised in this House and ensures that not a single school faces a cash-terms cut next year.

 Luckily for the Secretary of State, the Chancellor has given schools across the country the same guarantee.
 Will he give us the commitment here today that he will go to the Chancellor and ask for the funding to meet that guarantee?
 Even he has to acknowledge the reality.

 Thinking of the future, whichever side we were on in the Brexit debate, this country will face real challenges.
 We must upskill like we have never done before if we are to compete.
 If nothing else, that is one dashed good reason for investing in our young people and in education.

 The hon.
 Gentleman touches on an important point.
 When I was speaking to my constituents in Ashton-under-Lyne, who voted overwhelmingly to leave the EU, one of their frustrations was that they felt their children had not been given opportunities and had been left behind.
 How will they feel when the schools in my constituency face these cost pressures and cuts?
 The Government have to listen to people across this country who feel left behind and as if their children are not being treated fairly by this Government.

 Only a few months ago, the Secretary of State said at the Association of School and College Leaders conference: